Pennsylvania Truck Accident Attorneys

 Hurt by a Big Truck?
 We Get Big Results!

 At our firm, we understand the devastation that a truck accident can have on an individual and their loved ones, especially in a case that resulted in wrongful death.
-Since 1922, our team of attorneys has upheld the rights of the injured throughout Pennsylvania.
+Since 1922, Handler, Henning & Rosenberg LLC has upheld the rights of the injured throughout Pennsylvania.
 We are passionate about pursuing a case outcome that meets our clients’ needs and secures their futures.
 We have won tens of millions on behalf of our clients.
-Call (888) 498-3023 anytime, 24/7 to learn more about your case.
-Spanish speaking services are available.
+Call (888) 498-3023

 What Will Your Truck Accident Attorney Do For You?